Mack Trucks employees go on strike after rejecting contract

 The union released a letter on X, formerly known as Twitter, that said 73% of UAW members voted against the contract and would walk off the job at 7 a.m.
 ET.
 About 4,000 UAW members work at Mack Trucks in three states.

-UAW President Shawn Fain wrote in a letter addressed to the company that the two sides now need to settle issues include wage increase, cost of living allowances, job security and pensions.
+UAW President Shawn Fain wrote in a letter addressed to the company that the two sides now need to settle issues include wage increases, cost of living allowances, job security and pensions.

 "We are surprised and disappointed that the UAW has chosen to strike, which we feel is unnecessary," Mack Trucks President Stephen Roy said in a news release.